Curriculum: Bachelor of Social Work

 This course provides the student with an in-depth examination of research methodologies employed in social work practice.
 In particular, investigation methods used at the micro- and macro-levels of practice are explored.
 In addition, the influence of personal values, the organizational context and human diversity on the formulation and research implementation are a primary focus.
 Students utilize information technology for the purposes of (1) data collection, analysis and presentation; (2) information management; and (3) information retrieval, as they revise and carry out the research project developed in Research I.

 This course builds on Introduction to Generalist Social Work Practice and Generalist Social Work Practice with Groups by applying ecological and systems theory and the problem-solving framework to generalist social work practice with macro systems.
-Students examine social work theory and methods for practice with communities and organizations.
-Skills for analyzing organizations, identifying needs for change and planning and implementing interventions for changing organizational policies and procedures are emphasized.
-The definitions of community are examined, and skills for assessing communities’ needs as well as planning and implementing interventions to improve community well-being are highlighted.
+Students will examine social work theory and methods for practice with communities and organizations.
+Skills for analyzing organizations, identifying needs for change, and planning and implementing interventions for changing organizational policies and procedures will be emphasized.
+The definitions of community will be examined, and skills for assessing communities' needs as well as planning and implementing interventions to improve community well-being will be highlighted.
 Attention is focused on the ways issues of human diversity affect organizations and communities, and on enhancing the ways organizations can promote social and economic justice for groups experiencing oppression and discrimination.
+SW4050 is to be taken concurrently with SW4060, SW4070 and SW4080.

 Assessment and Diagnosis in Substance Abuse Counseling